 “Those Spartan Races are a friggin’ joke compared to this!” – Racer in the Adventure Nation video

-“One of the most fun races we did in 2014!” – Getting Dirty Podcast
+“One of the most fun races we did” – Getting Dirty Podcast

 Despite what you think, you have not yet reached full badassery.

 Did you know that Spartan Race founder Joe Desena, BattleFrog founder Don Mann, and International Obstacle Racing Federation head Ian Adamson got their start in traditional adventure racing?
 (Ian and Don literally wrote the books on it!)
 They’ve taken the adventures and experiences they had and helped make it more accessible to a large number of people by shortening the races, removing the navigation component, and yanking out the special skills.

 And while that may suit a lot of people out there (dare we say, millions?), if you’re here, it’s because, like them, you’re looking for more.
 You’re looking for the next challenge, the next way to prove yourself, and the best way to really find out what you’re made of.